Motorcycle Projects

 Read: Yamaha XS750 and XS850 Triples

-Not as common as Honda CB's or Yamaha XS models, the Kawasaki Z-bikes can be found in many versions, and usually sell for a bit cheaper.
-There were, and still are, fun and fast bikes.
+Not as common as Honda CB models or Yamaha XS models, Kawasaki Z-bikes were, and still are, fun and fast bikes.

 Classic British Motorcycles

 Good, original parts for British bikes are hard to come by, and many specialty tools are needed.
-However, there are many online British Bike forums to seek help and advice.
+And then there's the Whitworth thing.

 Whitworth Tools